mmaltafe/SODA_Python/README.md

 # SODA_Python
-This repository consists in a python version of SODA algorithm.
+This repository consists in a python version of SODA algorithm [1].
 With the addition of some distance metrics.

 ##  Distance Metrics ##
 ### Offline Mode